MartinRixham/Yirgacheffe/docs/docs.md

 It's called `Num` and its a 64 bit floating point number.
 This is a good fit for most numerical data.

-For some cases such a loop indices an integer would be better.
+For some cases such as loop indices an integer would be better.

     class MyClass
     {